Using Tables with IRSA Services

 149.9343 2.4426 60.0

-In the above example, there is extraneous text appended to RA and Dec, rendering the column name unrecognizable.
+In the above example, there is extraneous text with ra and dec, rendering the column name unrecognizable.

 Error Message: Failed to parse the table.

 Solution: Remove the characters from the file.
-Cleaning up tabs is done differently, based on your operating system and text editor:
+Viewing control characters is done differently in different operating systems:

-Error: Search results return objects at coordinates substantially different than the intended input coordinates.
+Error: Search results return objects at coordinates different than the intended input coordinates.

-Reason: The table is using IPAC ASCII Column-Aligned format, and the columns are misaligned.
+Reason: One possible scenario is that the table is using IPAC ASCII Column-Aligned format, but coordinate columns with spaces are misaligned.

-Solution: Make sure the table data are contained within the boundaries set by the vertical lines in the column header rows.
+Solution: The table data should stay contained within the boundaries set by the vertical lines in the column header rows.

-In the following examples, a table with misaligned data is reformatted by the Table Reformat and Validation service into IPAC Table Format:
+In the following example, a table with misaligned data is reformatted by the IPAC Table Validator, leading to an error.

 Misaligned data columns: